Dutch Honorary Members

 - Dr. Hans Krabbendam

 Hans Krabbendam received his Ph.D. in American history from Leiden University in 1995.
-Since 1990 he has been affiliated with the Roosevelt Study Center in Middelburg, most recently as assistant director.
+He is the director of the Katholiek Documentatie Centrum, at Radboud Universiteit, Nijmegen, NL.
 He frequently teaches courses in American history at various Dutch universities, including University College Roosevelt, in Middelburg.
 Of course he continues to be intrigued by the Roosevelts — Theodore in particular.

 Apart from his dissertation on Edward W. Bok, Krabbendam published Freedom on the Horizon: Dutch Immigrants in America, 1840–1920 (Eerdmans, 2009) and has edited about 20 volumes on European (Dutch)-American relations.
 Among them is a comprehensive overview with Cornelis A. van Minnen and Giles Scott-Smith, Four Centuries of Dutch-American Relations, 1609–2009 (New York, 2009).
 His research interests include immigration history and U.S. diplomatic and religious history.
 His work in progress is provisionally entitled From Confrontation to Cooperation: American Protestants in Western Europe, 1940–1980.